Undergraduate Course: Chemical Engineering Industrial Project 5 (CHEE11014)

 |Summary||The industrial project in Chemical Engineering can be undertaken by MEng students in their final year.
 It consists of a piece of original technical work in chemical engineering or a related discipline within an industrial context.
 The scope of industrial projects depends on the individual project - some are based on production facilities and involve investigation of plant operation, modelling and analysis of performance, others are laboratory based involving experimentation, others are purely theoretical, some are a blend of all these elements.

-2. A substantial project involving the student in independent analysis of a problem, and giving them a degree of responsibility for defining the scope and conduct of the project and as well as actually doing the work in an industry setting of approximately six months duration.
+The student carries out substantial project involving them in independent analysis of a problem, and giving them a degree of responsibility for defining the scope and conduct of the project and as well as actually doing the work in an industry setting of approximately six months duration.

-Students work for a minimum of 23 weeks with an industrial sponsor starting normally in June or July and returning to the University of Edinburgh for the second semester
+Students work for a minimum of 23 weeks with an industrial sponsor starting normally in June or July and returning to the University of Edinburgh for the second semester.
+A named academic supervisor will oversee the project, day to day supervision when away will be the responsibility of a named industrial supervisor.

 Course Delivery Information